rymaju/c4c-express-internal-backend/api.md

 For endpoints that require authorization, we attach our JWT to the request header `Authorization` in the form `Bearer {token}`

+Authorization is one of

+- None: does not require a JWT in the Authorization header, essentially a public endpoint
+- Privilege level 0: requires a JWT (valid logged in user) but does not expect any extra privileges
+- Privilege level 1: requires a JWT (valid logged in user) and also requires that the token has privilege level 1, which can be thought of as admin access (read/write to important things like events)

 # API Endpoints

 ## Login & Users